AI Agent Evaluators and Verifiers: How to Stop Agents from Grading Their Own Work

 The same blind spots apply.
 If a model has a systematic gap in its knowledge or reasoning — say, it consistently misreads ambiguous instructions a certain way — that same gap applies when it reviews the output.
 It can’t evaluate what it doesn’t understand.

 Models are biased toward their own outputs.
 Research on LLM self-evaluation consistently shows that models rate their own generated text higher than independent judges do.
 They’re not being deceptive; they genuinely tend to prefer the patterns they just produced.
+Part of this is mechanical.
+When a model reviews its own work, the context window already contains a confidently stated answer, and the most probable continuation of that context is agreement rather than contradiction.

 There’s no external reference point.
 A good evaluator needs a standard to compare against.
 When the same agent generates the output and applies the standard, those two things tend to converge.
 The agent mentally adjusts its standard to fit what it made, rather than measuring the output against something stable.